 Contingent workers, freelance economy, independent workforce, third-party consultants- whatever you call the contributors, the “Gig Economy” is thriving and will continue to perpetuate.
 Actually, a more significant number of organizations than you might suspect, are influenced by alternate work system in a complex, however, shrouded ways.
 And it’s high time for HR leaders to start pondering on practical strategies to incorporate the liquid workforce strategy.
 Here are some of the possible solutions:

 Your business must invest in an active Learning Management System (LMS) that could propagate your objectives clearly, for gig workers are more often remote, transient, and busy.
 The training should include leaders communicating mission and values concisely.
 Try to implement gamification that resonates with your freelance workers as a way to significantly boost employees’ ability to learn.

 Talking about the training and development interventions, be mindful of some pointers.
-The training needs to be delivered in smaller section and that too, frequently.
-Your company must leverage the strength and benefits of live, online training for the best learning experience in shortest possible time and reasonable cost.
+The training needs to be delivered in a smaller section and that too, frequently.
+Your company must leverage the strength and benefits of live, online training for the best learning experience in the shortest possible time and reasonable cost.

 With our vision to empower organizations to build winning teams by making better people decisions, we provide a suite of tools based on job, seniority, and organization-level to empower your hiring, training and engagement strategies-

 You may also want to read: Top 12 Learning and Development Trends to Look Out for in 2020

 Originally published July 3 2019, Updated June 18 2020